ong-ck/tp/docs/DeveloperGuide.md

 ### Parser
 #### Current Implementation
 Parsing of commands is done by the `Parser` class.
 It implements the `StringManipulation` interface which allows `Parser` to extract the relevant keywords to prepare the appropriate `Command` object.
-It is also reponsible for handling invalid inputs by the user.
+It is also responsible for handling invalid inputs by the user.
 The `Parser` consist of the following methods.

 - `parse()`: Extracts out the command keyword from the user input.
-- `prepareCommand()`: Prepares the appropriate `Command` object based on the commmand keyword and the other relevant input fields provided by the user.
+- `prepareCommand()`: Prepares the appropriate `Command` object based on the command keyword and the other relevant input fields provided by the user.
 It also checks if the format of the command is correct.
 - `isCorrectMarker()`: Checks if the marker used to label the input fields are correct.
 - `isValidImportance()`: Checks if the importance value provided by the user is a valid integer and within the [1, 10]